When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Does Lucifer Mean?

-Lucifer is most closely associated with Satan, the most famous bearer of the name, but its actual meaning is quite beautiful.
-The Latin word “Lucifer” means “morning star” or “light-bringer” (1).
+Lucifer is most closely associated with Satan, the most famous bearer of the name, but its actual meaning is quite beautiful and entirely contradictory to the concept of darkness.
+The Latin word “Lucifer” translates directly to “morning star” or “light-bringer” (1).

-Lucifer, as a name, has a rich history.
-Many associates the title with the Christian perception of the devil; however, the word “Lucifer” only appears in the King James translation of the Bible (2).
+Lucifer, as a name, has a rich history that spans Roman folklore and ecclesiastical history.
+Many associate the title with the Christian perception of the devil; however, the word “Lucifer” only appears in the King James translation of the Bible (2).
 The name’s rich life pre-dates that appearance by a large margin.

 Etymology

-The name “Lucifer” is the lovechild of two Latin words: “lux” meaning “light” and “fer” meaning “bearing.”
-The translation is literal: light-bearer.
+The name “Lucifer” is the lovechild of two Latin words: “lux” meaning “light” and “ferre” meaning “to bear” or “to bring.”
+When combined, the translation is literal: light-bearer.
+It is a compound noun similar to the name Christopher (Christ-bearer).

 How Popular is the Name Lucifer?

-Lucifer is somewhat popular.
-Perhaps due to the popularity of the “Lucifer” television show, more parents are giving their babies the name.
+Lucifer is somewhat popular, though it remains a controversial choice.
+It is currently occupying a space we might call “The Rising Dark Horse.”
 Information taken from the United States Social Security Administration shows that between 1880 and 2001, less than five babies were christened Lucifer annually.
+It was virtually non-existent.

-Lucifer’s negative association with Satan impedes its popularity.
-The following countries currently ban the name:
+Despite this rise in the US, Lucifer’s negative association with Satan impedes its global popularity.
+It is one of the few names to face legal challenges.
+The following countries currently ban or have rejected the name:

 • Germany